dvir001/DB-Auto-Org-Chart/README.md

 1. Docker Desktop (or Docker Engine with the Compose plugin) for container-based deployment.
 2. An Azure AD tenant with privileges to create app registrations and grant Graph application permissions.
-3. Python 3.10+ if you prefer running the Flask app directly instead of Docker.

 ## Azure AD Setup